 Air pollution and poor air quality can be attributed to changing weather conditions.
 For example, dust storms in China would carry clouds of industrial pollutants and particulate pollution across the Gobi desert into neighbouring countries such as Korea and Japan during spring season.
 Likewise during periods of high air pressure, air becomes stagnant and pollutants are more concentrated over certain areas.

-Heat Waves and Wildfires
+4. Heatwaves and Wildfires

-Heat waves not only lead to an increase of temperature, but are some of the causes and effects of air pollution.
+Heatwaves not only lead to an increase of temperature, but are some of the causes and effects of air pollution.
 Hotter, stagnant air during a heat wave increases the concentration of particle pollutants.
 Extreme heat wave events also have higher risks of large-scale wildfires, which in turn, releases more carbon emissions, smog and pollutants into the air.

 You might also like: 15 Most Polluted Cities in the World